|From campus phone: 8911

 Campus security is everyone’s responsibility, and it is necessary to maintain sound and sensible precautions.
 It is therefore important for members of the college community to report any and all questionable incidents.
-Crimes which occur on campus are to be reported to the Director of Campus Security, whose office is located in the McMahan Student Center.
-An Incident Report form detailing the facts surrounding the crime will be completed and the appropriate response will be taken according to the college’s security policies and procedures, detailed in the Student Handbook.
+Crimes which constitute an emergency situation and/or severe danger to the campus should be reported to local authorities by dialing 911.
+Whenever possible, campus security should be notified immediately after dialing 911.

 Rave Emergency Alert System